Apply by July 2 for early move-in to WashU Housing, deadline for general applications TBD.

 • Leadership training and networking

-• On-campus recruitment and engagement targeting new students
+• On-campus recruitment and engagement

-• Healing and reflection through time in nature
+• Healing and reflection through nature

-• Foundational concepts and context for future community engagement in the St. Louis region
+• Understanding the St. Louis region

 Schedule Overview*